-Just one example found that the light emitted from the device reduces the production of melatonin in the brain – a hormone that tells us when to sleep.
-This leads to shorter sleep durations and less quality sleep.
+One habit that many of us are surely guilty of, is scrolling on our smart phones or tablet before we sleep.
+Unfortunately, research has confirmed that the blue light emitted from these devices reduces the production of melatonin in the brain – a hormone that controls our sleep-wake cycle (circadian rhythm).
+This leads to shorter sleep durations and a lower quality of sleep.

 “If your body doesn’t get enough sleep it can react by producing an elevated level of stress hormones, resulting in higher incidents of depression and anxiety, plus other mental and emotional problems.
 Sleep helps to reduce stress by encouraging deep breathing and lowering heart rate.”

-What do we think would be better to “switch the brain off”?
-Reading, of course.
-The Mayo Clinic suggests that creating a bedtime ritual – such as reading a book, can “promote better sleep by easing the transition between wakefulness and drowsiness”
+The Mayo Clinic suggests that creating a bedtime ritual – such as reading a book – can “promote better sleep by easing the transition between wakefulness and drowsiness”.

-Whilst this is a natural process in the brain’s lifecycle, there are many studies that have cited reading as being able slow down cognitive decline.
-Some even suggest that it can decrease the chances of developing Alzheimer’s.
+Whilst cognitive decline is a natural process in the brain’s lifecycle, there are studies that have cited reading as being able to slow down cognitive decline.
+Some have even suggested that it can decrease the chances of developing Alzheimer’s.

 American author and illustrator, Dr. Seuss famously wrote: